 The program director leads the strategic oversight and long-range planning of the USR, is the central contact for shared resources at OHSU, and serves as a strategic liaison for scientific and financial operations between research cores and Central Financial Services.
 The program director acts as an advocate for cores within the university and the community and will guide decisions regarding current research cores and establishment of new core services.
 The program director works in close collaboration with the senior vice president of research, the Research Oversight Committee and the Core Directors on decisions regarding maintenance, establishment, and support of University Shared Resources.

-Research Oversight Committee
+Core Oversight Committee